sanketpadhyal/eSPACE-v2/README.md

 ![Status](https://img.shields.io/badge/status-Almost%20There-green)
 ![Status](https://img.shields.io/badge/status-New%20Features!-yellow)

->> NOTE : WEB WILL BE PUBLISHED IN FEW MINUTESSS
+>> NOTE : LAST about & contact PAGE IS REMAINING.

 ⚡ This project will be **optimized for PC only**.